 1 Corinthians 11:29 — For reasons that are unclear, the NIV adds the words “of Christ”, which are not found in any manuscript: “For those who eat and drink without discerning the body of Christ….”

 1 Corinthians 14:12 — The Greek text literally reads “since you strive zealously for spirits” (πνευμάτων, pneumatōn), but the NIV changes “spirits” to “spiritual gifts”, which fits the theology of many Protestant denominations but is not what the verse actually says.
-(See Joseph A. Fitzmyer, First Corinthians [Anchor Yale Bible Commentary], 2008, p.
+(See Fitzmyer, First Corinthians, p.
 515.)

 1 Corinthians 16:13 — The Greek text literally exhorts readers to “be men”.
 The NASB, for example, reads, “be on the alert, stand firm in the faith, act like men, be strong.”
-To avoid any gender specificity, the NIV has changed this to “be courageous”.
+To avoid any gender specificity, the NIV has changed this to “be courageous”, but this takes significant liberties regarding how “act like men” ought to be understood.

 ❦ Galatians 1:8 — The Greek says “let him be accursed”, but the NIV reads “let him be eternally condemned!”, a theological interpretation that is not justified by the text.
 (Note: The 2011 version has changed this verse to say “let them be under God’s curse”, which is only somewhat better.
 The Greek does not say “God’s curse”, and this phrase is grammatically poor, lacking agreement between “them” and its antecedents.
 This might be an example of the 2011 NIV’s clumsy attempts at gender-neutral translation.)